irevich/Desafio_Backend_NC/README.md

 ##### Parameters

-Receive this data in the body as a JSON object mandatorily:
+Receives this data in the body as a JSON object mandatorily:

 - barcode : A string of 13 characters maximum.
 Represents the barcode of the payable that is created
 - description : A string of 100 characters maximum.
 Represents the description of the service that the payable pays.